-Mastercam includes a number of pre-defined views, which you explored in "Understanding Views and Planes" above.
+Mastercam includes a number of pre-defined views, which you explored in Changing Standard Views on page 89.
 These include Top, Front, Right, Isometric, and others.

 The work coordinate system (WCS) refers to the alignment of the coordinate system itself.
 You can choose to align the coordinate system axes with any plane you wish.
 When this happens, you map the XY plane to the plane of the view.
 The origin of the view becomes your new (0,0,0) point.
 The view becomes the Top plane in the new working coordinate system.